isotopp/isotopp.github.io/_posts/2020-11-19-on-the-observability-of-outliers.md

 Averages and Standard Deviations work on normal distributions.
 So the first thing we need to do is to look at the data and ensure that we actually have a normal distribution.

 ![](/uploads/2020/11/obs-anscombe.png)

+*Anscombe's Quartet is a set of graphs having an identical number of points, and producing identical descriptive statistics, but being clearly extremely different distributions.*

 Because when you apply the Descriptive Statistics of Averages and Standard Deviations to things that are Not a Normal Distribution (see [Anscombe’s Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet)) they do not tell you much about the data: all the graphs in the infamous Quartet have the same descriptive stats (more than just average and stddev, even), but are clearly completely different.